It’s usually not a good idea to rely solely on a single

 to dozens of tools when you need them.

-your current adventures include analyzing data, the Editor
+your current adventures include analyzing data, the multifaceted

 Minitab’s Dynamic Editor Menu

 It's a very exciting time at Minitab's offices around the world

 Minitab® 18 Statistical Software.